 The 10 hiking essentials are the recommended key survival tools that hikers should bring with them on every hike.
 The original 10 essentials date back the 1930s.
 Here's my take on the modern hiking essentials and how to use them.

-Don’t care about the why’s of my hiking essentials and just want to jump to my gear list?
+Don’t care about the why’s of my hiking essentials and just want to see my gear list?
 Click here.

 Why the Hiking Essentials?

 In your mind’s eye, rewind to the 1930s.
-There’s no internet, no REI, no Walmart.
+There’s no internet, no REI, no Amazon Prime, no Walmart.
 You want to go hiking.
 You probably know you to bring some food and water.
 But what if there’s an emergency?
 What do you need to bring then?

 My Take on the Hiking Essentials